leafac/leafac.com/prose/playing-the-game-with-plt-redex/peg-solitaire-rules.md

       ○ ○ ○             ○ ○ ○
   </pre>

-The goal of Peg Solitaire is to leave a single peg left on the board, for example:
+The goal of Peg Solitaire is to leave a single peg on the board, for example:

 ```
     ○ ○ ○